MarkvanMents/docs/content/developerportal/deploy/scale-environment.md

----
-title: "Scaling Your Environment in Mendix Cloud v4"
+# Scaling Your Environment in Mendix Cloud v4
-parent: "mxcloudv4"
-menu_order: 20
-description: "Describes how to scale your environments in Mendix Cloud v4."
-tags: ["Scale","Environments","Mendix Cloud","Developer Portal"]
----

 ## 1 Introduction